donovanh/eratosthenes-primes/README.md

 A simple function that generates prime numbers between a given range.

+It is based on the algorithm developed by Eratosthenes of Cyrene, known as the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).

 ## Usage

 In a web application, import and use the function like so: